Deducteam/isabelle_dedukti/README.md

 ## How to make Isabelle record proofs?

+Isabelle theories are built in the unit of _sessions_.
+A file named `ROOT` contains the definitions of sessions.
+A quick way to specify a ROOT file to Isabelle is the `-d` option.

-For building to record Isabelle proofs so that they can be translated to Dedukti or Lambdapi afterwards, users need to add the following options in their ROOT file:
+To export proofs from Isabelle so that they can be translated to Dedukti or Lambdapi afterwards, users need to add the following options to the definition of the session:

 ```
 export_theory,export_proofs,record_proofs=2
 ```

-For instance, here is a ROOT file to build all the HOL theories up to `Main` and `Complex_Main` with proof recording:
+For instance, the following session builds the session HOL with proof recording:
 ```
-session HOL_wp (main) = Pure +
+session HOL_wp in HOL_wp = Pure +
-  description "
-    Classical Higher-order Logic.
-  "
   options [strict_facts,export_theory,export_proofs,record_proofs=2]
   sessions Tools HOL
   theories